 We recommend using a virtual private network.
 A VPN will allow you to change your IP address while also protecting you with its built-in security.
 It’ll also shield your IP address so nothing can be traced back to you.
 Most of our best VPNs list include no-logs policies, too, which means your online activities are kept a secret.

-Though you could just choose an option from our VPN reviews, you need to make sure it’s suitable for the Czech Republic.
+Remember tp choose an option that’s suitable for the Czech Republic.
 Server networks vary by VPN provider, so you need to check that there are servers in the Czech Republic, otherwise, there’s no point in using it.

 Plus, Netflix has one of the best VPN detection systems in the world, so you’ll need one that can get past it.
 Read our piece on the Netflix proxy error to learn more.